tanmayee000/Centric/README.md

 # CENTRIC — Adaptive Cash-Flow Repayment Intelligence

+**▶ [Open the live prototype](https://tanmayee000.github.io/Centric/centric-console.html)** — runs in your browser, nothing to install.

-**Team Cipher** · Manipal Hackathon 2026 · Tanmayee, Shourya, Gitesh, Aryaman, Purunjay
+**Team Cipher** · Manipal Hackathon 2026 · Tanmayee, Shourya, Gitesh, Aryaman, Kshiti

 A working reference implementation of the CENTRIC repayment engine: read a borrower's real cash flow, work out what they can actually pay each month, and